lugart/RUreadme/source.md

 ![enter image description here](https://lh3.googleusercontent.com/Kc5SWqhe_lUFGBwGMVxmi7g3YWbHH1rouljLqFYFy0GyRZq-ECmLzWCPYVErm5gCFsQjHw6K54M)
 4. Make sure Steam appears in your list of Discord Connections.
 ![enter image description here](https://lh3.googleusercontent.com/XnuTe3xZWuJ0P9em1hM6a1ne9QsAFjFR_QEfi5ZVSOupezvNTh0ef5r58LsxJPCxskRoDyLJods)

-### Link Discord/Steam to Chessbot
-1. **Make sure you're using Discord in your web browser.** Make sure you are logged into the correct Discord account (name and number: `Name#0000`).
+5. **Make sure you're using Discord in your web browser.** Make sure you are logged into the correct Discord account (name and number: `Name#0000`).
 Click this link: [autochessbot.vinthian.com](http://autochessbot.vinthian.com).
 Make sure this shows your Discord is connected to Steam, and the Discord and Steam usernames are correct.
 Click Authorize.
        ![enter image description here](https://lh3.googleusercontent.com/08ZHOcSVKHEjHixMc53zFEc-zsw9fckQgiyG_T6dnNpot8F3vjmseO5Hoeiye8HwmudNYGawLCY)
-2. Make sure it shows the correct `Steam64ID`.
+6. Make sure it shows the correct `Steam64ID`.
 Click `Link [Steam64ID]`.
 ![enter image description here](https://lh3.googleusercontent.com/W2TnP6mdOc0P_jULKu-wQZvYr8-bNwszT-lY19XgFT5p5C19jBZOjB3yVd0G6Tj-cchs4ufHogE)
-3. You're verified!
+7. You're verified!
 If something went wrong clear your browser cache and try again.
 If that doesn't work, visit help-desk.
 ![enter image description here](https://lh3.googleusercontent.com/1uOA1tSQgY02_in_NJZ0ymz64tDwu-mlhHWaqUkHVlt37S-lEx80g7y_hu_9LHoRt0I9_g1Yoa8)
-4. In `#chessbot-commands` use: `!updateroles`
+8. In `#chessbot-commands` use: `!updateroles`

 Your Discord/Steam should now be linked to Chessbot and you should be able to see some new channels (on the left of Discord).
 If you don't see the new channels your status may be invisible on Discord or you may have used the wrong `Steam64ID`.
 If you have problems, ask for help in help-desk.

-5. Go to`#league-region` and react to the post get tagged with a region.
+9. Go to`#league-region` and react to the post get tagged with a region.
 You can remove your reaction if you don't like the notifications.
-6. Go to a `#[rank]-lobbies` channel (e.g. `#beginner-lobbies`, `#intermediate-lobbies-eue` , etc) and have fun!
+10. Go to a `#[rank]-lobbies` channel (e.g. `#beginner-lobbies`, `#intermediate-lobbies-eue` , etc) and have fun!